sao-eht/ehthops/docs/source/install.rst

    cd ehthops
    git submodule update --init --remote

 The HOPS environment is now set up for running the pipeline.
+If everything above has been done correctly, all the HOPS executables (e.g. hops*, fourfit, aedit, CorAsc2, etc.) and the EAT executables in **eat/bin** in the source code should be available in the shell environment.

+Additional documentation on HOPS can be found at `MIT Haystack website <https://www.haystack.mit.edu/haystack-observatory-postprocessing-system-hops/>`_.